elvli/Obsidian/publish/Biblical Studies/Sermon Notes/10192025 - Faithful Hearts, Victorious Battles - Lessons from King Jehoshaphat.md

 Believe you’ve already won your battle, because you believe in God.

-When you show the fear of the lord, it will spread around you.
+When you show the fear of the lord, it will spread to others around you.

 The unified message of these chapters
 - Diligently seek God